 Try these fixes:

-Here are 5 fixes that helped many Zoom users get their mic working again.
+Here is a full list of fixes that helped many Zoom users get their microphone back to work.
 You may not try them all; just work your way down the list until you find the one that solves your problem.

 - Allow access to your microphone